beaumccartney/CPSC351/mt2-info-sheet.typ

-For any fixed integer $k >= 1$, a *_$k$-tape Turing Machine_* is a Turing machine with $k$ tapes with heads that can move independently, and transitions allow left, right and stay moves.
+For any fixed integer $k >= 1$, a *_$k$-tape Turing Machine_* is a Turing machine with $k$ tapes with heads that can move independently, and transitions allow left, right, and stay moves.
 Like the 7-tuple $M = (Q, Sigma, Gamma, delta, q0, qacc, qrej)$ where everything is the same as standard Turing machines except the transition function has the type $delta : Qtran times Gamma^k arrow.r Q times (Gamma times {"L","R","S"})^k$.